#11. Stuff (1)

 팁 : 문장을 크게 말하세요. 자주 저지르는 실수 유형과, 이러한 유형의 오류에 집중하세요. (단수 / 복수, 주어-동사 일치, 관사 사용, 전치사, 동명사 및 부정사, 명사절, 형용사절, 어순 및 단어 형태)

 Directions: Write sentences about the video clip using the words given.
 You can change the word form or add words, but you cannot change the word order.
-Use present tense.
+Use a present time frame (tense).

 Instrucciones: Escriba oraciones sobre el videoclip usando las palabras dadas.
 Puede cambiar la forma de la palabra o agregar palabras, pero no puede cambiar el orden de las palabras.
 Usa el tiempo presente.